 - Gather all the ingredients.

-- Quickly rinse kiriboshi daikon and soak in water for 15-20 minutes.
+- Quickly rinse 1.4 oz kiriboshi daikon (dried daikon strips) and soak in water for 15–20 minutes.

-- Boil water and blanch the aburaage for 30 seconds to remove the excess oil.
+- Boil some water and blanch 1 piece aburaage (deep-fried tofu pouch) for 30 seconds to remove the excess oil.
 Cut into thin strips.

-- Peel the carrot and cut it into julienned strips.
+- Peel ⅓ carrot and cut it into julienned strips.

-- Heat the oil in a large pot over medium heat.
-Cook Kiriboshi Daikon for a few minutes, and then add carrot and aburaage to coat with oil.
+- Heat 1 Tbsp neutral oil in a large pot over medium heat.
+Add the kiriboshi daikon and cook for a few minutes.
+Then, add the julienned carrot and aburaage strips to the pot and coat with the oil.

-- Add 1 cup dashi, ½ cup reserved cooking water, 1 Tbsp sake, 2 Tbsp mirin, 2 tsp sugar, and kosher ⅛ tsp salt and bring to a boil.
+- Add 1 cup dashi (Japanese soup stock), ½ cup reserved cooking water, 1 Tbsp sake, 2 Tbsp mirin, 2 tsp sugar, and ⅛ tsp Diamond Crystal kosher salt and bring to a boil.

 - Once boiling, add 2 Tbsp soy sauce.

-- Put the otoshibuta (drop lid) and cook on low heat until the liquid is almost gone, about 15-20 minutes.
+- Place an otoshibuta (drop lid) on top and cook on low heat until the liquid is almost gone, about 15–20 minutes.

 To Serve and Store

-- It can be served hot, warm, at room temperature, or even cold.
+- You can serve Simmered Kiriboshi Daikon hot, warm, at room temperature, or even chilled.
 Enjoy!

 To Store